solyarisoftware/prompter.vim/README.md

   So far streaming completion is not take in consideration.

 ## 👏 Acknowledgements
-Thanks you to David Shapiro dissemination on LLMs and generative AI.
+Thanks you to [David Shapiro](https://github.com/daveshap) huge dissemination work on LLMs and generative AI.
-I have followed with enthusiasm especially his LLM prompt engineering live coding youtube videos!
+I have followed with enthusiasm especially his LLM prompt engineering live coding [youtube videos](https://www.youtube.com/@4IR.David.Shapiro)!

 ## Similar projects

 - [vim-ai](https://github.com/madox2/vim-ai)

-## 🛠Tested on

 ## ⭐️ Status / How to contribute